As an Amazon Associate, I earn from qualifying purchases.

-Any time we have an overripe banana on our counter, these gluten free banana nut muffins are on the menu.
+Any time we have an overripe banana on our counter, these gluten free banana muffins are on the menu.
 They are quick and easy to make and they turn out perfect every time (trust me, I have made them at least 50 times).
-These banana nut muffins make a great breakfast treat or a perfect lunchbox snack.
-Hopefully you will enjoy them as much as we do!
+Plus they only require one ripe banana.

 Why you'll love this recipe